Lawrence Goldstein Science Policy Fellowship Program

 * Attend the Public Policy Committee bimonthly calls and meetings in conjunction with ISSCR annual meetings.
 Fellows may be assigned tasks by the committee;

-If fellows submit and have an abstract selected regarding a policy, regulatory, or ethics issue, the ISSCR will provide a travel award for fellows to attend the ISSCR Annual Meeting.
+If a fellow submits an abstract on a policy, regulatory, or ethics issue for the ISSCR Annual Meeting and it is selected, the ISSCR will provide a travel award for the fellow to attend the meeting.

 * Applicants must submit their current CV and a 500-word statement explaining their interest and science policy priorities, what knowledge they seek to gain, and any experience with science policy and advocacy.

 Questions about the Fellowship?
-You may email Eric Anthony, ISSCR Policy Director at firstname.lastname@example.org.
+You may email Megan Donovan, ISSCR Assistant Director of Policy at firstname.lastname@example.org.

 Guidelines that outline core principles of scientific rigor and research integrity, regularly updated based on scientific developments and disseminated to researchers, clinicians, organizations and institutions around the world.VIEW GUIDELINES